godratio/Blogular/readme.md

 **Blogular** is a blog app that is built to have a ultra fast user interface and use very little resources on the server.

+Made to run on low memory environments such as the **Rasberry Pi**.

 ## Easy to get started  ##